hughesxu/hughesxu.github.io/_posts/2021-05-01-Learning_Notes_Makefile.markdown

 ## Two Flavors of Variables
 ```
 •	recursively expanded variables, also known as “deferred” way.

-The value you specify is installed verbatim; if it contains references to other variables, these references are expanded whenever this variable is substituted.
+The value you specify is installed verbatim; if it contains references
+to other variables, these references are expanded whenever this
+variable is substituted.
 such as ‘=’,

 •	simply expanded variables.
-The value of a simply expanded variable is scanned once and for all, expanding any references to other variables and functions, when the variable is defined.
-The actual value of the simply expanded variable is the result of expanding the text that you write.
-It does not contain any references to other variables; it contains their values as of the time this variable was defined.
+The value of a simply expanded variable is scanned once and for all,
+expanding any references to other variables and functions, when the
+variable is defined.
+The actual value of the simply expanded variable
+is the result of expanding the text that you write.
+It does not
+contain any references to other variables; it contains their values as
+of the time this variable was defined.
 such as ‘: =’, ‘:: =’

 •	=   :  recursively expanded
 •	:=/::=   :  simply expanded

 •	?=   : variable to be set to a value only if it’s not already set,
-•	!=    : assignment operator ‘!=’ can be used to execute a shell script and set a variable to its output.
+•	!=    : assignment operator ‘!=’ can be used to execute a shell
+script and set a variable to its output.
-The resulting string is then placed into the named recursively-expanded variable
+The resulting string is then placed into the named
+recursively-expanded variable

 •	+=     : add more text to the value of a variable already defined
-When the variable in question has not been defined before, ‘+=’ acts just like normal ‘=’: it defines a recursively-expanded variable.
+When the variable in question has not been defined before, ‘+=’ acts
+just like normal ‘=’: it defines a recursively-expanded variable.

-However, when there is a previous definition, exactly what ‘+=’ does depends on what flavor of variable you defined originally.
+However, when there is a previous definition, exactly what ‘+=’ does
+depends on what flavor of variable you defined originally.

 the pattern rule has a pattern of just ‘%’, so it matches any target
-$$@ and $$% evaluate, respectively, to the file name of the target and, when the target is an archive member, the target member name.
+$$@ and $$% evaluate, respectively, to the file name of the target
+and, when the target is an archive member, the target member name.

-The $$< variable evaluates to the first prerequisite in the first rule for this target.
+The $$< variable evaluates to the first prerequisite in the first rule
+for this target.
-$$^ and $$+ evaluate to the list of all prerequisites of rules that have already appeared for the same
+$$^ and $$+ evaluate to the list of all prerequisites of rules that
-target ($$+ with repetitions and $$^ without)
+have already appeared for the sametarget ($$+ with repetitions and $$^
+without)
 for static pattern rules the $$* variable is set to the pattern stem.

-As with explicit rules, $$? is not available and expands to the empty string.
+As with explicit rules, $$? is not available and expands to the empty
+string.
 ```

 ## 通配符
 - `‘*’, ‘?’ and ‘[...]’`：
 Wildcard expansion is performed by make automatically in targets and in prerequisites.
 In recipes, the shell is responsible for wildcard expansion.
 In other contexts, wildcard expansion happens only if you request it explicitly with the wildcard function.

 Wildcard expansion does not happen when you define a variable.

 One use of the wildcard function is to get a list of all the C source files in a directory, like this:
 `$(wildcard *.c)`
 We can change the list of C source files into a list of object files by replacing the `‘.c’` suffix with `‘.o’` in the result, like this:
 `$(patsubst %.c,%.o,$(wildcard *.c))`